 There are thousands of ways that we can live out this verse in our lives and how you can extend your hands to the needy.
 While some require giving of our own financial or physical resources, many won’t cost anything but time and heart.

 I encourage you today to look at your own life and examine how you are extending your hands to the needy.
-Are you giving only when it is convenient, or do you truly have a heart to help those less fortunate?
+Are you giving only when it is convenient, or do you truly have the heart to help those less fortunate?
 What is God asking of you?
 Have you prayed to Him to reveal to you how He would have you serve?

 Here are some suggestions for ministering to others in your community: